truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 * All top-level VDEVs in the pool must use the same basic allocation unit size (`ashift`).
 * The remaining data VDEVs must contain sufficient free space to hold all of the data from the removed VDEV.

-When a RAIDZ data VDEV is present, device removal is generally not possible.
+When a RAIDZ data VDEV is present, it is generally not possible to remove a device.
 The allocation unit size requirement might apply to pools upgraded from a legacy FreeNAS version, but is unlikely to impact pools created on TrueNAS 12 or later.

 To remove a VDEV from a pool: